Church covenant: History

 The concept of the church as God's people bound by a covenant, although not new in the history of Christianity, was developed extensively by the Strasbourg reformer Martin Bucer (1491–1551) and taken up in Puritanism by Richard Fitz (1570), who established in London by 1567 a Christian congregation separated from the officially sanctioned Anglican church.
-He expressed the aspiration, shared by many, to establish a church free from the State interference, characterised by what are understood by the signs of a true church: biblical preaching, New Testament sacraments, and ordered by a serious discipline.
+He expressed the aspiration to establish a church free from the State interference, characterised by what are understood by the signs of a true church: biblical preaching, New Testament sacraments, and ordered by a serious discipline.
 This church must be formed, Fitz wrote, on the basis of a voluntary covenant:

 Robert Browne (1540–1630) theorized how God's faithful people are called to separate themselves from the unfaithful ones, and that the only way to form a true church is, for believers, to agree together in a covenant, the signing of which is expected by all those who wish to be part of it.
 This way God's people would submit to the authority of Christ, becoming a real church.
 Signing this contract would become the sign of the genuine Christian Henry Barrowe (1550–1593) took up and further elaborated on Browne's ideas, linking the local church covenant to the eternal covenant of God, emphasizing the consistent application of church discipline for those who infringe this covenant.
 In the Separatist Confession of Faith of 1596, article 33, the church is thus described:

-Records being rather scarce, we do not know how much the separatist ideas in fact do influence John Smyth's thought, main inspirer of the Baptist movement in England.
+Records being rather scarce, we do not know how much the separatist ideas in fact do influence John Smyth's thought.
 Through great part of his career, Smyth believes that a local church covenant is the most appropriate answer to God's offer of the covenant of grace.
 He writes "to be debtor, in these ideas, to the separatist "ancient brothers".
 Smyth declares that the true church members are "the saints only" and that these must convene in a local church through a fraternal covenant.
-From this perspectyive, Smyth has much in common with the Anabaptist persuasion that the best way to relate to God is through a community of believers.
+From this perspective, Smyth has much in common with the Anabaptist persuasion that the best way to relate to God is through a community of believers.
 Later, as Smyth gets closer to the Mennonites, he does not any more emphasize this concept.